bacardi55/walgot/README.md

 ### Keybinds

 ```
   On all screens:
-	- ctrl+c: quit
+  - ctrl+c: Quit
-	- h: help (this page)
+  - h: Help (this page)

   On listing page:
-	- r: reload article from wallabag via APIs, takes time depending on the number of articles saved
+  - r: Reload article from wallabag via APIs, takes time depending on the number of articles saved
-	- u: toggle display only unread articles (disable archived filter)
+  - u: Toggle display only unread articles (disable archived filter)
-	- s: toggle display only starred articles
+  - s: Toggle display only starred articles
-	- a: toggle archived only articles (disable unread filter)
+  - a: Toggle archived only articles (disable unread filter)
+  - A: Toggle Archive / Unread for the current article (and update wallabag backend)
+  - S: Toggle Starred / Unstarred for the current article (and update wallabag backend)
-	- h: display help
+  - h: Display help
-	- ↑ or k / ↓ or j: move up / down one item in the list
+  - ↑ or k / ↓ or j: Move up / down one item in the list
-	- page down / page up: move up / down 10 items in the list
+  - page down / page up: Move up / down 10 items in the list
-	- home: go to the top of the list
+  - home: Go to the top of the list
-	- end: go to bottom of the list
+  - end: Go to bottom of the list
-	- enter: select entry to read content
+  - enter: Select entry to read content
   - q: quit

   On detail page:
+  - A: Toggle Archive / Unread for the current article (and update wallabag backend)
+  - S: Toggle Starred / Unstarred for the current article (and update wallabag backend)
-	- q: return to list
+  - q: Return to list
-	- ↑ or k / ↓ or j: go up / down
+  - ↑ or k / ↓ or j: Go up / down

   On dialog (modal) view:
-    - "enter" or "esc": close the dialog
+  - "enter" or "esc": Close the dialog

   On help page:
-	- q: return to list
+  - q: Return to list
 ```